lowestprime/ABCD_Longitudinal_Subcortical_Imaging_GWAS_pub/README.md

 ### _Tasks_
 - [ ] Find out if relatedness needs to be accounted for in GCTA setup (crossref with Sruthi and Emma phenoprep scripts)
 - [ ] Check if GRM files and file names are appropriate for this analysis and that contents are compatible with job script and split txts
+- [ ] Optional Phenotype Splitting Functionality
-- [ ] Optional Add histogram/transformed phenotype data QC as toggleable arg in save_split_data function and called within split txt prep script function.
+  - [ ] Add histogram/transformed phenotype data QC as toggleable arg in save_split_data function to be called within split txt prep script function.
 - [ ] Finalize job script
-- [ ] Optional Additional Normalization QC:
+- [ ] Optional Additional Normalization QC
   - [ ] Add Correlation Analysis
   - [ ] Pairwise Comparisons
   - [ ] Linear Models and Covariance Checks